Preslav977/blog-api-frontend/README.md

 - HTTP status: handle response status 401 if the user is not authorized
 - Live Validation: how to use the user event type to test if there is a value on the input
 - Local Storage: how to store the token in the local storage after the user is logged in and send it back to the frontend with the Bearer schema.
-- DOM Purify: how to sanitize the HtML using dom purify and render it.
+- DOM Purify: how to sanitize the HTML using dom purify and render it.

 # Future Improvements